TosbackCgusBridge-Bot/CGUs-versions/Mashable/Privacy Policy.md

 **Mashable Privacy Policy**

-This Privacy Policy was last updated on September 28, 2016.
+This Privacy Policy was last updated on March 2, 2017.

 We take your privacy very seriously and are committed to being transparent with how we use your information.
 This website (www.mashable.com), mobile application and any of our services and sites directing you to this Privacy Policy are controlled by Mashable, Inc (collectively "we" or "us").
-This Privacy Policy also incorporates the terms contained in the Terms of Use (http://mashable.com/terms/) and Cookies Policy (http://mashable.com/cookie-policy).
+This Privacy Policy also incorporates the terms contained in the Terms of Use (http://mashable.com/terms/), Cookies Policy (http://mashable.com/cookie-policy) and the Copyright Policy (http://mashable.com/copyright-policy).

 **Our Privacy Policy explains:**